verdict-project/verdict/README.md

 ### On Apache Spark

+Verdict works with Spark by internally creating Spark's HiveContext.
+In this way, Verdict can load persisted tables through Hive metastore.

 We show how to use Verdict in `spark-shell` and `pyspark`.
 Using Verdict in an Spark application written either in Scala or Python is the same.

 #### Verdict-on-Spark